DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ~   your caption here

 What is happening here is a mixture of **layout** and structure.
 Layout is the activity of presenting a text onto a medium, such as a paper page.
 SGML and its derivatives, the easier **HTML** (HyperText Markup Language) and the expanded **XML** (Extensible Markup Language) make a strict distinction between structure and representation.
 A markup language knows notions such as “highlighted word or phrase” and then type 1,2,3...
 This allows you to equate e.g.: chapter heading with type 1 and quotation with type 4.
 Depending on the output substrate you can then define in the layout phase how this will look like.
 For instance, a chapter heading is in a certain type font and font size and centered on the page, whilst a quotation is represented in the same font size and font of the running text, but now in italics.
 On a screen we can have things like chapter headings in pink and quotations in yellow.

 This freedom in the layout is explicated in a so-called **style sheet** , which is a table that connects a layout schema with the markup schema.
 This way of working is imperative if one wants to allow a source text to be represented in many different ways on various media of various sizes.
 Note that in many programs these translations are done fairly invisibly to the user.
 If we translate an .odt file into a .docx file, all coding is translated one-to-one.
 As we will see in the following, translation between one file type into another is not always symmetrical.
 Hence, the golden rule is to **always make sure that the source text is as systemically structured as possible**.

 An important notion is that all digital texts and accompanying coding are written in simple letters and numerals, this is called **plain text**, or a flat file.
 This is a stripped down text without layout; the most elementary token.
 It goes without saying that the flexibility of this process is limited to the character set for plain text we use.
 In the “old” days this was **ASCII** based and limited to the possible number of distinct signs (letters, numerals, commas, etc.) of a binary computer text.
 Slowly but surely, a new elaborted list of allowed signs, extending ASCII is making inroads.
 This collection of signs is called: **Unicode**.
 Unicode aims to include all alphabets and letter systems including common signs and ligatures, such as the aforementioned *&* and diacritic signs.
 Again, this is a step forward to guarantee a clean source file for all kind of usages, even those we don’t consider or even imaging today.

 ### What is an electronic text?

 An electronic text is normally understood as a text which is represented on a screen of some sort.
 Of course this is sloppy language.
 The key issue is that an electronic text became a structured file in which the emotions and intentions of the author are translated into notions like highlighted text of a certain type through the work of said author.
 Due to this markup, we become able to make different layouts, expressions, onto different media.
 It is of great importance to note that electronic publishing introduces a big shift away from the page centered culture of book printing.
 Book printing allows for various printing sizes depending on the wishes of the author, designer and publisher.
 For example, when making an art book based on a collection of paintings or drawings, a decision can me made on what the ideal book size is and whether or not it will be printed in oblong size or not.
 In the world of screens these types of decisions are different as we have very different screen sizes.
 No screen can be cut to the demanded size like with paper book publishing.

 In electronic books we have to work around things in a completely different way to the paper world.
 This means that the transposition from an existing work to an electronic representation is rife with difficulties if the structure of the texts and, in particular when the relation between illustrations and running text, is important.
-In the world of text based publications (novels, research publications) there generally only is running text.
+In the world of text based publications (novels, research publications) there is generally only running text.
 For these publications the page size is less important and this is part of the reason why ereaders are becoming increasingly popular.
 On electronic reading devices the text can always be made to fit the size of the device, this is called **reflowable** text.
 In all other cases, the creator (publisher, designer, etc.) has to consider how to design the work and under what conditions content and meaning are represented.
 This will be discussed in the following chapters for various outlets, as one might opt for various versions of the original work.
 It goes without saying that in the coming years, authors and designers will try and develop digitally conceived works that intrinsically allow for a variety of representations depending on the reading device whether electronic or not.

 ## What are some electronic possibilities?
 Novel electronic capabilities enable a great number of possible publication outlets.
 Before entering into the problematic aspects of such a plurality of presentations of the same message, we investigate the possibilities.
 As with all technological possibilities; the coin has two sides (leaving aside the unstable rim) which exclude each other.
 The printing press introduced pagination and indexing, allowing many thousands of identical texts to be read and compared by an expanding group of readers over the years, independently of location.
 In an electronic world with non-fixed screen sizes this is complicated.
 On paper text is fixed, this allows for comparisons and interactions between different readers separated in space and time.
 In an electronic version the fixity of the text remains, as the text file is independent from its final substrate (E-ink, lcd, paper), but its presentation on the final substrate can vary substantially.
 Think about the introduction of numbering phrases in the Bible, which came along when Bibles became printed books in very different formats and the priest wanted everybody in the audience to read the same text.
-As the formats of the Bibles were non standardised, page numbers were of no help, hence the numbering of the phrases.
+As the formats of the Bibles were non standardized, page numbers were of no help, hence the numbering of the phrases.
 In an electronic environment, where page numbers are unstable, we are confronted with the same problem.

 The challenge becomes even greater if we widen our ambition to pictures, audio and video, hyperlinks, etc. In the Toolkit project, we deal with the field of books in the arts.
 This category of books integrates all aspects of text-only publications but expands it with visual information that can be explanatory of the text and, more importantly, to visual information which can be a 'stand alone' statement.
 In such cases, text, helps the 'reader' (viewer) to have an understanding of and have a deeper appreciation for the object.
 It is clear that various forms of art books demand and enable different electronic representations.
 In these books we witness a crossover between the primary importance of text and image.